juliatan/ethereum-crowdcoin/README.md

 - Setup `pages/index.tsx` to render details on each campaign by calling the factory instance methods.
 We want the calling of the contract to happen before the component is rendered, hence the use of getStaticProps.
 - Use Semantic UI React to style the page, including adding Layout component.
 - Setup `pages/campaigns/new.tsx` which will be the gateway to creating a new campaign.

+### Add routes to Header component

+- Use NextJS routing

 ## Packages